thetinkeringtypist/libdstructs/README.md

 times, this was born out of the restriction of not being able to use arrays in projects.
 So, why not build a collection of the data structures most commonly used and put them in a library for future use?
 There are a bunch of libraries like this one out there.
-This library, `libdstructs`, was built to model the basic functionality of the
+This library, `libdstruct`, was built to model the basic functionality of the
 [Java Collections Framework](http://docs.oracle.com/javase/7/docs/technotes/guides/collections/).